MariusMaur/simpledenovotranscripts/README.md

 ## Script overview

-The script automates a workflow of either fetching Sequence Read Archive (SRA) data or local data, and then setting up configurations to run one of two snakemake pipelines. `--sra` runs SRA prefetch before starting the pipeline [Snakefile_SRA](/snakefiles/Snakefile_SRA), while `--local` starts directly with QC and trimming of input reads.
+The script automates a workflow of either fetching Sequence Read Archive (SRA) data or local data, and then setting up configurations to run one of two snakemake pipelines. `--sra` runs SRA prefetch before starting the pipeline [Snakefile_SRA](/snakefiles/Snakefile_SRA), while `--local` starts directly with the [Snakefile_local](/snakefiles/Snakefile_local).

 **This is written specifically for the venom group at UiO and is integrated with the HPC Saga at Sigma2.**